Crackdown 2: Plot

 During the final few beacons, Catalina Thorne hacks into the Agent's comm system and pleads with him to cease the beacon re-activations, but eventually is silenced by the Voice of the Agency.
 After the last beacon is detonated, the Agent must return to the Tower and activate the final beacon: the Tower itself.
 During the process, ex-agents turned into freaks, which were kept for research, break free and attack the three cores which must be defended by the Agent.
 After the beacon charges, Catalina herself attacks in a stolen and repainted Agency helicopter, firing at the core.

 Ordered to stop her, the Agent, though damaged and bruised, leaps from the tower, firing at the helicopter as he falls.
 Catalina turns the helicopter when it is fired upon, causing the agent to hit the rotor blades rather than the cockpit.
 He is torn apart, sacrificing himself, succeeds in stopping Thorne.
 His hand lands in the helicopter as Thorne spins out of control away from the tower.
 The beacon fires and kills all remaining freaks in Pacific City, with the Voice of the Agency admitting he feels sorry for anyone who tries to stand in the Agency's way now.
 After the credits, a short video shows Thorne performing research, with the hand of the Agent in a test tube on the table in front of her.
+The downloadable content "Keys to the City" features the Agency after the events of Crackdown 2, now sporting newer and more advanced technologies, and the return of the Agent.